Enjoy great, year-round fishing opportunities during your stay in our Ruidoso cabins.

-The Ruidoso area offers some great fishing opportunities year around.
-Only at Bonito Lake is the fishing season restricted to eight months of the year.
+The Ruidoso area offers great year-round fishing opportunities.
 Most waters are stocked with rainbow trout to supplement the native population of brown trout.
-Fishing equipment is available from Western Auto on Mechem Drive, Wal-Mart across from the race track and Fly’s Etc in midtown on Sudderth Drive.
-Find below a listing of all the different fishing locations in the area.
-Remember to always practice catch and release unless you are really catching your next meal.
-The bag limit is three fish on the river and six fish at the lakes, but check local regulations to confirm.
-Also, consider using barbless hooks as they allow minimal damage to fish, allowing the populations to grow bigger for the next angler.
+Different fishing locations in the area are listed below.
+Remember to always practice catch-and-release unless you are really catching your next meal.
+The bag limit is three fish on the Rio Ruidoso and five fish at the lakes, but check local regulations to confirm.
+Also, consider using barbless hooks, as they allow minimal damage to fish and allow the populations to grow bigger for the next angler.

-From the dam at Lake Mescalero the Carrizo Creek runs through a two mile canyon to join the Rio Ruidoso near Funtrackers and Pizza Hut on Sudderth Drive.
-The creek is not stocked, but boasts a good supply of native brown trout.
-Please handle the fish with care and practice catch and release here.
+From the dam at Lake Mescalero, the Carrizo Creek runs through a two-mile canyon to join the Rio Ruidoso near Funtrackers and Pizza Hut, on Sudderth Drive.
+The creek is not stocked but is sometimes a good spot for brown trout.
+Please handle these native fish with care and practice catch-and-release, here.

-This mountain stream runs parallel to Hwy 532, also known as “ski run road’.
-These waters are not stocked, but contain a good number of brown and brook trout.
+This mountain stream runs parallel to Hwy.
+532, also known as Ski Run Road.
+These waters are not stocked but can contain a good number of brown and brook trout.

-One of the largest and deepest lakes in the area, Grindstone is less than 2 miles from midtown and fishing is allowed all year long.
+One of the largest and deepest lakes in the area, Grindstone is less than 2 miles from downtown Ruidoso and fishing is allowed all year long.
 The state Fish & Game Department stocks trout here on a regular basis.
 You may fish from sunrise to sunset and even use a non-motorized boat if you like.
-Boating is allowed between April 1 and October 31 with a permit obtained from the Ruidoso Parks and Recreation Office just down the road from the dam.
+Boating is allowed between April 1 and October 31 with a permit obtained from the Ruidoso Parks and Recreation office, just down the road from the dam.
 You might get lucky here and catch a big one!
 In addition to trout, anglers can sometime land smallmouth bass and catfish.
 The daily limit at Grindstone Lake is 5 fish.

 Sleeping Springs Trout Lake